GeoBosh/Rdpack/README.md

 using this feature is at [runExamplesCheck](https://github.com/GeoBosh/reprexes/tree/master/runExamplesCheck).

-<a id="org6fbc297"></a>
+<a id="org55f98e3"></a>

 # Inserting figures/graphs/plots

 Figures can be inserted with the help of the standard Rd markup command `\figure`.
-The Rd macro `\insertFig` provided by package \pkg{Rdpack} takes a snipped of R code, evaluates it and inserts the plot produced by it (using `\figure`).  `\insertFig` takes three
-arguments: a filename, the package name and the code to evaluate to produce the figure.
+To generate figures on the fly, package `"Rdpack"` provides the Rd macro `\insertFig` which takes a snipped of R code, evaluates it and inserts the plot produced by it (using `\figure`).  `\insertFig` takes three arguments: a filename, the package name and the code to evaluate to produce the figure.
 For example,

     \insertFig{cars.png}{mypackage}{x <- cars$speed; y <- cars$dist; plot(x,y)}